Knee pain after sports: is this normal?

 How to prevent knee pain after sports?

 Prevention relies on several essential elements.
-One gradual warm-up It helps prepare the joint.
+A gradual warm-up helps prepare the joint.
 Muscle strengthening protects the knee and improves its stability.

 It is also important to respect recovery times and avoid sudden increases in workload.